 Robert Honeyman [sic], some years since proprietor of the Surrey Theatre, and in affluent circumstances, was committed for trial on Saturday from Clerkenwell Police Court for stealing six tumblers from the parlour of the Sir Hugh Myddleton Tavern, adjacent to Sadler’s Wells Theatre.
 Several glasses having been missed, and the six immediately after prisoner’s departure, he was followed, and the property found on him.
 He pleaded poverty, and said that since the death of his wife and daughter, coupled with peculiar misfortunes, his mind was affected, and he must have taken the tumblers in a moment of aberration of intellect.
 The poor fellow shed tears, and was deeply affected at his degrading position.
 The Magistrate regretted that any person who bad been in a higher sphere of life should be reduced to such extremity.
 He had, however, no alternative but to commit him, and he was conveyed to Newgate.

-He died on the 8 May 1843 and he wrote the codicil to his own will.
+He died on the 8 May 1843 in the workhouse and he wrote the codicil to his own will.
 He left his estate to his fourth daughter Maria Matilda Honeyman, who was described variously as a ‘spinster’ and as the wife of George CROSBY, Chelsea Pensioner.
 The documents indicate that Maria was not married to Crosby, even if they lived as man and wife.

 Francis Robert Honeyman’s Children